Convert Half Bath to Wet Room

 The drain sits at the lowest point in the room.
 All water needs to flow toward it, which is why the floor slope matters so much.

-Many homeowners doing a bathroom wet room remodel underestimate how much plumbing work is required.
+Many homeowners doing a wet room conversion underestimate how much plumbing work is required.
 This step alone often determines whether you hire a professional or not.
+Our guide on what to expect during a Dayton home remodel gives you a clear picture of how a project like this is managed from start to finish.

 Creating a Sloped Floor